Write C# code

 - Explicit mapping of tables, columns, and relationships

-- Automatic generation of CRUD operations
+- Automatic CRUD operation generation

-Native integration within the.NET ecosystem
+Native integration with the .NET ecosystem

 ASP.NET Identity